MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-with-swa-cli.md

 ### Default branch names

-Because you will be pushing and pulling between your local and remote repos, it is important that both use the same `default` branch name.
+Because you'll be pushing and pulling between your local and remote repos, it's important that both use the same `default` branch name.

-If you are new to Git and GitHub, both branches are `main`.
-If both default branches are not `main`, you need to configure both branches to be the same name and anytime you see `main` referenced in this document series, use your own default branch name instead.
+If you're new to Git and GitHub, both branches are `main`.
+If both default branches aren't `main`, you need to configure both branches to be the same name and anytime you see `main` referenced in this document series, use your own default branch name instead.

 ### Create remote GitHub repository